easystats/performance/tests/testthat/_snaps/check_dag.md

       Identification of direct and total effects

       Incorrectly adjusted!
-      To estimate the direct and total effect, do not adjust for .
+      To estimate the direct and total effect, at least adjust for one of the following sets:
+      - alertness, prepared
+      - alertness, skills_course
+      - mood, prepared
+      - mood, skills_course.
+Currently, the model does not adjust for any variables.

 ---